-During the year ended January 31, 2012, we recorded an \$8.1 million loss upon termination of our Prior Credit Agreement and repayment of the prior term loan.
-Further discussion regarding our credit agreements appears in Note 6, "Long-term Debt" to our consolidated financial statements included in Item 15 of this report.
+During the year ended January 31, 2012, we recorded an \$8.1 million loss upon termination of the 2011 Credit Agreement and repayment of the term loan under that agreement.
+There were no such losses recognized during the year ended January 31, 2013.
+Further discussion regarding our credit facilities appears in Note 7, "Long-Term Debt" to our consolidated financial statements included in Item 8 of this report.